adamgordonbell/amphetype_new/README.md

 1. Refactor so that data analysis is separate from GUI classes

 ### Warning about databases/statistics:
 The database/statistics of this fork should be considered unstable.
-In addition, some of the options here (e.g. automatically inserting spaces or other characters) can significantly change the resulting statistics.
+In addition, some of the options here (e.g. counting or not counting adjacent errors) can significantly change the resulting statistics.

 License and Disclaimers
 It is therefore recommended to use a different database for this fork than with other versions of amphetype, as well as to make regular backups of any important data.